-Yesterday saw all four QF played in Glasgow and today will see Neil Robertson take on John Higgins whilst Judd Trump wil play Cao Yupeng.
-Cao is the suprise package in this one and he hasn’t done much in the recent years but those who have been following snooker for some time will remember how brilliant he was when he first appeared on the tour.
+Yesterday saw all four QF played in Glasgow and today will see Neil Robertson take on John Higgins whilst Judd Trump will play Cao Yupeng.
+Cao is the surprise package in this one and he hasn’t done much in the recent years but those who have been following snooker for some time will remember how brilliant he was when he first appeared on the tour.
 He’s only 27… he still can fulfill these early promises.
-Should be interesting!
+It should be interesting!

 Here are the QF reports on Worldsnooker: